-Freshman applicants should take advantage of the detailed information and resources available through the Be a Longhorn Freshmen Web site.
+Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions web site.
 The site offers the latest details about freshman admission application requirements; information about the factors considered in making admission decisions; secure access to personal information like application status and admission decisions; details about academics, financial aid, housing, and more; event information and registration for freshman applicants; and an online counselor finder.

 Eligibility to Apply

-To be eligible to apply for freshman admission to UT Austin, an applicant must be on track to graduate under the high school coursework requirements defined in the state’s Uniform Admission Policy.
-Applicants must complete at least the Recommended High School Program; the Distinguished High School Program is also an option.
-The Recommended Program requires students to complete at least 26½ units of high school credit in grades nine through twelve.
+To be eligible to apply for freshman admission to UT Austin, an applicant must be on track to graduate under the high school coursework requirements defined in the state’s Uniform Admission Policy or be on track to complete coursework that is equal in content and rigor.
+Applicants must graduate under the state's Recommended, Advanced, or Foundation High School Program; the Distinguished Program is also an option.
 The Uniform Admission Policy is defined in sections 51.801 through 51.809 of the Texas Education Code.

-Exemptions are available for students who are not able to complete the Recommended High School Program even though they attend schools that offer it and for students who attend high schools that do not offer the program, including private Texas high schools and high schools outside Texas.
+Exemptions are available for out-of-state applicants and for Texas applicants who do not attend public schools.
 Achieving certain benchmarks on either the SAT or the ACT may also serve as an exemption.
 An applicant claiming an exemption must (1) submit a certification/exemption form completed by a high school counselor; and (2) meet UT Austin’s minimum high school coursework requirements.
 No student is exempt from the University’s minimum coursework requirements.

-Additional information, including details about coursework requirements and exemptions and printable certification/exemption forms, is available online at http://bealonghorn.utexas.edu/freshmen/admission/hs-courses/.
+Additional information, including details about coursework requirements and exemptions and printable certification/exemption forms, is available on the High School Requirements page.

 Admitted students must complete the coursework required to remove a deficiency before they enroll at the University.
-A deficiency in foreign language must be removed by earning credit for foreign language or classical language courses numbered 506 and 507 (or the equivalent) or by earning a passing score on the appropriate placement examination given by the University.
+A deficiency in foreign language must be removed by achieving first-year college-level credit in a foreign or classical language or by earning a passing score on the appropriate placement examination given by the University.
 A deficiency in mathematics must be removed by earning credit for Mathematics 301, College Algebra, or Mathematics 303D, Applicable Mathematics, or an equivalent transfer course.
 For all other subjects, one semester of college credit is required to remove a deficiency of one year or less of high school credit.

 Freshman Application Procedures